evprkr/kiwi/README.md

 ### Features
 Kiwi is currently extremely barebones, so below is a list of features that have been implemented:
 * Basic lexing, parsing, and interpreting of mathematical functions
-* Variable assignment and referencing of numbers and strings
+* Variable assignment and referencing
 * Error messages (with tracebacks!) for various wrongdoings

 ### Code Examples